-As mentioned in our How to Create a Pop Riff article: On a general level, a riff is a short melodic/chordal phrase with a punchy rhythm that repeats every 1 or 2 measures.
+Wether you are trying to create pop riffs or dive into metal, the fundamentals are the same: On a general level, a riff is a short melodic/chordal phrase with a punchy rhythm that repeats every 1 or 2 measures.
 In case it’s not obvious yet, in metal the near-exclusive instrument for delivering riffs is the electric guitar.

 Any proud metalhead knows that distorted guitars, driving basses and ultra-punchy drums are the lifeblood of the genre.
 Metal often starts out with a riff in order to punch a unique sonic “stamp” onto the song and whet the listeners’ appetites for the real action.
 The first few seconds of any song may very well determine whether or not someone listens at all, so we’re going to help you stack the odds of that in your favor as much as possible.